ghmon/German-Amateur-Radio-Operator-Locations/README.md

 and then start "geocode.py"

 Output is written to CSV file "rufzeichen.csv".
-It includes comma-separated values of longitude, latitude, and in the semicolon separated description: call sign, amateur radio class, name of operator, address.
-If there are multiple addresses for an operatir, there is one line for each address.
+It includes comma-separated values of longitude, latitude, call sign, amateur radio class, name of operator, and address (semicolon separated parts).
+If there are multiple addresses for an operator, there is one line for each address.

 "Nominatim" is the name of openstreetmaps locator service.
 Cause it allows